 - Finish by filling the cup with enough hot water to achieve the desired tea strength.

-Samovar tea is a delicious loose leaf tea brewed using a samovar.
-The original samovars resembled an urn and usually made with brass.
+Samovar tea is a delicious loose-leaf tea brewed using a samovar.
+The original samovars resembled an urn and were usually made with brass.
 The inside of the urn contained a metal tube which was filled with hot coals.

 Surrounding the tube is a chamber that is filled with water.
 A teapot filled with loose tea is placed on top of the samovar crown.
-Once the water boils, it is poured from the samovar spout into the tea pot then allowed to steep until the tea is ready to be served.
+Once the water boils, it is poured from the samovar spout into the teapot and then allowed to steep until the tea is ready to be served.

 Since the samovar was heated with charcoal, it made it portable and was often taken to picnics and other outdoor activities.